mandersogit/py-openskills/PYTHON_PORT_PLAN.md

    - Preserve messaging and exit statuses to maintain compatibility with existing automation.

 7) **Packaging, Distribution, and Documentation**
-   - Package as a Python module with a console entry point (e.g., `openskills`) and define the minimum supported Python version.
+   - Package as a Python module with a console entry point (e.g., `openskills`) and set the baseline to Python 3.11+.
    - Write installation/migration notes so Python and Node CLIs are interchangeable; document optional-dependency behavior and fallbacks.
-   - Set up CI for lint/test on supported Python versions.
+   - Adopt Python 3.11-era typing (native generics, `Path.is_relative_to`) throughout new modules and ensure CI validates on 3.11+.

 ## Coordination Notes
 - Keep command wiring minimal and delegate logic to services to avoid cross-branch churn.